lizardfs/lizardfs-docker-volume-plugin/README.md

 The plugin has the ability to provide a volume that contains *all* of the LizardFS Docker volumes in it.
 This is called the Root Volume and is identical to mounting the configured `REMOTE_PATH` on your LizardFS filesystem into your container.
 This volume does not exist by default.
 The Root Volume is enabled by setting the `ROOT_VOLUME_NAME` to the name that you want the volume to have.
 You should pick a name that does not conflict with any other volume.
 If there is a volume with the same name as the Root Volume, the Root Volume will take precedence over the other volume.

 There are a few different uses for the Root Volume.
-Kadima Solutions designed the Root Volume feature to accommodate for containerized backup solutions.
+We designed the Root Volume feature to accommodate for containerized backup solutions.
 By mounting the Root Volume into a container that manages your Backups, you can backup *all* of your LizardFS Docker volumes without having to manually add a mount to the container every time you create a new volume that needs to be backed up.

 The Root Volume also give you the ability to have containers create and remove LizardFS volumes without having to mount the Docker socket and make Docker API calls.
 Volumes can be added, removed, and otherwise manipulated simply by mounting the Root Volume and making the desired changes.

-### Known Issues

-#### Hangs on Unresponsive LizardFS Master

-In most cases, when the plugin cannot connect to the LizardFS cluster, the plugin will timeout quickly and simply fail to create mounts or listings of volumes.
-However, when the plugin *has* been able to open a connection with the LizardFS master, and the LizardFS master subsequently fails to respond, a volume list operation will cause the plugin to hang for a period of time.
-This will cause any Docker operations that request the volume list to freeze while the plugin attempts to connect to the cluster.
-To fix the issue, the connectivity to the LizardFS master must be restored, otherwise the plugin should be disabled to prevent stalling the Docker daemon.

 ## Configuration

 ### Plugin Configuration

 You can configure the plugin through plugin variables.
-You may set these variables at installation time by putting `VARIABLE_NAME=value` after the plugin name, or you can set them after the plugin has been installed using `docker plugin set kadimasolutions/lizardfs-volume-plugin VARIABLE_NAME=value`.
+You may set these variables at installation time by putting `VARIABLE_NAME=value` after the plugin name, or you can set them after the plugin has been installed using `docker plugin set lizardfsdocker/lizardfs-volume-plugin VARIABLE_NAME=value`.

 > **Note:** When configuring the plugin after installation, the plugin must first be disabled before you can set variables.
 There is no danger of accidentally setting variables while the plugin is enabled, though.
 Docker will simply tell you that it is not possible.